 What is a Brute Force Attack?

 Brute Force Attacks basically works on the hit and trial method and is one of the least sophisticated hacking techniques.
-In this, the hacker will make a number of attempts to guess your password and will eventually find the right one.
-But these are not any less dangerous than the hacking techniques you see in movies.
-Just think about it, a wide number of hackers trying to guess your password.
-So, if your password is weak or if you are not doing anything to block these attacks, you are vulnerable to data theft, losing access to your network, and more.
+In this scenario, the hacker will attempt to guess your password multiple times and eventually find the correct one.
+However, these are no less dangerous than the hacking techniques depicted in movies.
+Just think about it, a wide number of hackers are trying to guess your password.
+Therefore, if your password is weak or if you are not taking steps to block these attacks, you are vulnerable to data theft, losing access to your network, and other potential risks.

 Block Brute Force Attacks on Windows Server